On Living a Creative Life and How Fish Pillows Reframed Creativity for Me

 Her reaction: (face bloodred) WHOSE fish IS this?

 Mrs. W was irate.
 Not happy about my genius fish pillow.
-Not happy I bought my fish at JC Penney in a bin on an end cap.
-Not happy that even though I didn't sew the fish myself, I was creative enough to recognize that yes, this fish pillow is the exact size I need, and given there were no rules at all about HOW to make or acquire a fish, I thought it perfectly acceptable to use the fish pillow.
+Angry I thwarted her arts & crafts project and bought my fish at JC Penney in a bin on an end cap.
+Unable to recognize that even though I didn't sew the fish myself, I was creative enough to discover this fish pillow was the exact size I needed.
+Given there were no rules whatsoever about how to make or acquire a fish, I thought it perfectly acceptable to use the fish pillow.
 There were lots of loopholes in her fish project.

-Mrs. W told the class that I cheated, made me take the fish down from the ceiling, and told me to go home and make a new one to put up the next day.
+On the spot, Mrs. W told the class that I cheated, made me stand on a desk and take the fish down from the ceiling myself, and told me to go home and make a new one to put up the next day.

 So what did I do?
 I went home and made the ugliest goddamn fish you would have ever seen.

-I told this story because to this day I disagree with Mrs. W's treatment of my 7th-grade fish project - more so, her treatment of my creative (yes, creative) solution for the project.
-Sometimes "creativity" means more than coming home from Michaels with a bag full of wooden birdhouses and every color metallic paint available.
+Sometimes "creativity" means more than coming home from Michaels with a bag full of wooden doodads and every metallic paint available.
 Sometimes creativity means throwing your fears to the wind and thinking beyond the typical solution to a problem.
-I face this everyday in the flower field, and as I grow my business, I will not let closed-minded people like Mrs. W get me down.
+I face this everyday in the flower field, and as I grow my business, I do not allow closed-minded people to tamp down my creative compass.

-And when you put it out there, sometimes the creative solution you need falls right into your lap.
-Sometimes in the form of a fish pillow.
+When you put it out there into the universe, the creative solution you seek eventually always falls right into your lap.
+Sometimes it’s in the form of a fish pillow.

 RELATED POSTS